dbgroup-nagoya-u/pmem-atomic/README.md

 ## Acknowledgments

-This work is based on results obtained from project JPNP16007 commissioned by the New Energy and Industrial Technology Development Organization (NEDO).
-In addition, this work was supported partly by KAKENHI (16H01722 and 20K19804).
+This work is based on results obtained from a project, JPNP16007, commissioned by the New Energy and Industrial Technology Development Organization (NEDO).
+In addition, this work was partly supported by JSPS KAKENHI Grant Numbers JP20K19804, JP21H03555, and JP22H03594.